microsoft/crescent-credentials/README.md

 # Crescent

-*THIS IS A RESEARCH PROJECT.
-THIS CODE SHOULDN'T BE USED IN A PRODUCTION ENVIRONEMNT.*

 Crescent is a library to generate proofs of possession of JSON Web Tokens (JWT) and mobile Driver's Licenses (mDL) credentials.
 By creating a proof for a JWT or mDL, rather than sending it directly, the credential holder may choose